 Timothy Ngui, Chief Information Officer and Senior Vice President, Corporate Services, Ghim Li Global Pte Ltd, said:” CIOs should compare the incremental risk exposure and cost of maintaining ageing hardware and software, versus the cost of investing in new technology which can drive efficiency in the long run.
 Organisations can benefit from an extremely short return on investment multiplier effect in Windows Server 2012 through virtualisation, thin provisioning, automation and advanced support for enterprise mobility.”

 Joey added: “Customers have more cost-effective choices than ever before which include on premise infrastructure, a hybrid approach or to go completely to the cloud, depending on their needs and budget.
 More importantly, choosing to modernise rather than to operate as they did in the past will enable them to align better with business growth strategies while providing adequate security and compliance measures for today.”

 Companies looking to migrate can also refer to Microsoft resources, including:

 - Windows Server 2003 end of support website which provides customers with guidance for the entire migration process along with information about the services and tools available from assessment and training, through to comprehensive platform migration services and risk management;

-- A Migration Planning Assistant is also available to help organizations analyze their Windows Server 2003 workloads and generate a summary report showing recommendations and Microsoft partner offerings; and
+- A migration planning assistant is also available to help organisations analyse their Windows Server 2003 workloads and generate a summary report showing recommendations and Microsoft partner offerings; and

 - Partners including Dell, HP and numerous other system integrators have new hardware and service in place to help expedite the migration process.
-Larger enterprise customers who many need more time to finish migration may also explore custom support agreements with Microsoft during their transition period.
+Larger enterprise customers who may need more time to complete their migration may also explore custom support agreements with Microsoft during their transition period.

-1 Organizations that participated in this IDC study were from Australia, Hong Kong, Indonesia, Malaysia, the Philippines, Singapore, and Thailand.
+Organisations that participated in this IDC study were from Australia, Hong Kong, Indonesia, Malaysia, Philippines, Singapore, and Thailand.